daviidarr/quittances/README.md

+# Automated sender of "quittance de loyer"
+Creates monthly quittance, converts to pdf and send to tenant.
+### guide
-updates quittance, converts to pdf and send to tenant. login and property details stored in gitignored file "config.ini"
+gmail login details and property details are to be stored in gitignored file "config.ini".

+see mock_config.ini for example.